yfrist96/Bayesian_ML_Project/README.md

-# Bayesian_ML_Project
-Generative &amp; Discriminative Classification of Images
+# Project Summary - Generative &amp; Discriminative Classification of Images
 In this project I used a Quadratic discriminant Analysis (QDA) and a Bayesian Linear Regression model to classify between images of dogs and frogs (both datasets can be found at https://www.cs.toronto.edu/%7Ekriz/cifar.html and contain 6000 images - 5750 for training and 250 for testing).

 # Decision Boundaries